Leyland P76: Performance in the marketplace

-Despite the V8 model winning Wheels magazine's Car of the Year for 1973, sales of the P76 were adversely affected by a variety of issues.
+Despite the V8 model winning the Wheels Car of the Year for 1973, sales of the P76 were adversely affected by a variety of issues.
 The controversial new Labor government was fuelling rapid inflation; industrial action was affecting component manufacturers and production at Leyland Australia's plant in Zetland.
 Also, the release of the P76 coincided with the 1973 oil crisis, when fuel prices increased dramatically.
 As a result, demand for all larger cars subsided.

 Hence, notwithstanding generally favourable press and public reaction to the car, sales did not reach expectations.

 British Leyland announced plans to sell P76 in the UK.
 However, production ceased before these plans could come to fruition.

-The car achieved success in the 1974 World Cup Rally- winning the Targa Florio section and placing 13th overall.
-Leyland Australia celebrated this victory by releasing a limited edition Targa Florio model: the V8 Super with Limited slip Diff, sports wheels and steering wheel, as well as special paintwork, including side stripes.
+The car achieved success in the 1974 World Cup Rally—winning the Targa Florio section and placing 13th overall.
+Leyland Australia celebrated this victory by releasing a limited edition Targa Florio model: the V8 Super with a limited slip differential, sports wheels and steering wheel, as well as special paintwork, including side stripes.